annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Variable distributions

 Looking at the variables plotted as histograms, we observe positive skews for median home value, individuals with bachelors degrees, vacant houses, single family houses, and households in poverty.
-Median home value, our dependent variable, is visibly skewed to the left, which makes sense as its mean is greater than its median.
-Individuals with bachelors degrees, vacant houses, single house units, and households living in poverty (independent variables) are also skewed to the left, and all of these except for households in poverty have a substantial spike of observations at 0.
-Of the independent variables, only median household income appears almost normally distributed.
+Median home value, our dependent variable, is visibly skewed right, which makes sense as its mean is greater than its median.
+Individuals with bachelors degrees, vacant houses, single house units, and households living in poverty (independent variables) are also skewed right, and all of these except for households in poverty have a substantial spike of observations at 0.
+Of the independent variables, only median household income appears to have a nearly normal distribution.

 ```r